nju-websoft/FlowGen/README.md

 - `nest`: number of nested subgraphs
 - `density`: edge-to-node ratio

-Semantic domains, node/edge names, and style definitions can be specified in [`Synthesizer/my_dictionary.py`](Synthesizer/my_dictionary.py).
+Semantic domains, node/edge names and shapes, and style/color definitions can be specified in [`Synthesizer/my_dictionary.py`](Synthesizer/my_dictionary.py).

 Rendering implementations for all four backends are located in [`Synthesizer/renderers/`](Synthesizer/renderers/).